luciusDXL/TheForceEngine/README.md

 That said using code from sections so marked in a commercial project is risky without permission of the original copyright holders (LucasArts/Disney).

 ## Current State
-The project is in a pre-release state, version 0.8.
+The project is in a pre-release state, version 0.9.
 While it shares a legacy with DarkXL, it is a complete rewrite - rebuilt from the ground up with a much greater focus on accuracy.
 It is much more focused than the XL Engine, focused on being a Jedi Engine replacement/port only - thus full support for Dark Forces and later Outlaws.
 Please check the [Roadmap](Roadmap.md) for more information on release timetable and planned feature-set.

 ### Current Release
-The current release is **version 0.8** and only supports Dark Forces.
-All weapons, AI, items, and other systems function, with the exception of IMuse.
+The current release is **version 0.9** and only supports Dark Forces.
+All weapons, AI, items, and all other systems function, including IMuse.
 You can play through Dark Forces from beginning to end and play some Dark Forces mods.
-There are still bugs, the music isn't correct, some ambient level sounds are missing, and sound falloff is not accurate.

-If you are not a developer and/or wish to play the current official release, download it here: https://theforceengine.github.io/downloads.html
+There are still bugs, that will be addressed for version 1.0.

 ### Next Release
-**Version 0.9** is expected to be released soon.
-This version will have full IMuse support, including music cues and dynamic changes in-game.
-It will also include missing ambient level sounds, and accurate sound falloff and playback.

-### Progress Towards Next Release
-IMuse music has recently been completed and work on the sound system is underway.
+**Version 1.0**, though I plan on doing smaller releases as bugs are fixed.

 ### Building
 The project builds on Windows, though there is no proper CMake build system yet.
 Build it using Visual Studio 2017, only x64 builds (Debug/Release).